 It was never pleasant to see and you never got used to it, but fortunately, I never had to see a personal pet hit by a car.

-The second cat avoided that fate, but he was coming around often and was quite tame for an outdoor cat, but after a while, he quit coming around until one day he was clearly ill before I went to school.
+The second cat avoided that fate, but he was coming around often and was quite tame for an outdoor cat, after a while, he quit coming around until one day he was clearly ill before I went to school.

 When I came home from school, Edna told me that he must have gotten into something poisonous as he was very sick and then passed away on the porch.